 Known for its cruise ship water parks and over-the-top ships that have something for everyone in the family, Royal Caribbean takes a similarly all-in approach to themed cruises.
 The cruise line hosts a variety of themed cruises each year, including a Star Trek cruise, an ’80s cruise, and a motorcycle cruise, among other themes.
 These themed cruises with Royal Caribbean each sail just once per year, so if you want to get on the ship and mix and mingle with other fans, you’re going to want to book early.

-EUROPE VACATIONS: Family Vacation Ideas: Here Are the 6 Best Spots in Europe
+EUROPE VACATIONS: 11 Best Family Vacation Spots in Europe

-Celebrity has music-themed cruises too, all of which depart from Florida.
+Other specialty cruises offered this year include sailings themed around wellness, music, food, the holidays, and LGBTQ+ cruises.
 Each of the cruise line’s music cruises is dedicated to one genre, including a perennially popular Jazz cruise that’s been a Celebrity tradition for more than 20 years.

 Laidback Norwegian Cruise Line hosts music and festival cruises throughout the year.
-Highly sought-after artists like KISS, The Beach Boys, and DJ Khaled headline some of the most popular themed sailings.
+Highly sought-after artists headline some of the most popular themed sailings.
 Besides music, Norwegian Cruise Line also brings together nurses, Broadway aficionados, and wrestling fans for voyages themed just to their interests.
 These themed cruises sell out fast, but Norwegian offers a waiting list for those who would like to join.

 5. Princess Cruises